What is credit insurance?

 What are the benefits of Coface credit insurance?

-Coface has been a global leader in credit insurance for over 70 years.
+Coface has been a global leader in credit insurance for 75 years.
 With Coface, you can:

 - Safeguard your business against bad debt and establish realistic credit limits for customers